jannikmi/timezonefinder/docs/2_use_cases.rst

 The included ``parse_data.sh`` shell script simplifies downloading the latest version of `timezone-boundary-builder <https://github.com/evansiroky/timezone-boundary-builder/releases>`__ data and parsing in with ``file_converter.py``.
-It supports downloading the ``timezone-boundary-builder`` version with ocean timezones.
+It supports downloading and parsing the ``timezone-boundary-builder`` version WITHOUT ocean timezones.
+This is useful if you do not require ocean timezones and want to have smaller data files.

 ::